giuthas/satkit/docs/SATKIT_development_guide.markdown

     [autopep8](https://pypi.org/project/autopep8/) and Pylint packages to
     format code.
 - [PEP 257](https://www.python.org/dev/peps/pep-0257/) talks about conventions
   for docstrings.
-In addition we might do the following:
+In addition, we might do the following:
   - Consider what will look good once the docs are compiled.
   - If we are using pdoc, repeating the same thing for a class docstring and the constructor is not a good idea.
 Instead, write general description in